 This all happened because of the interest and foresight of Margaret Morgan, who made a large donation to the university expressly for this purpose, and as a legacy to her husband, ‘Lefty” Morgan.
-Now, however, we are in need of more support to keep the Program expanding, as we move toward launching our Major in Labour Studies in the fall of 2018.
+Now, however, we are in need of more support to keep the Program expanding.

 There are many possible ways for individual donors, unions, or foundations to make contributions to the Program that will help to build and support it in the long-run, as the only such program in British Columbia.

 Your generosity will be acknowledged not only by the university, but also by the Program on its webpage.

 If donations are intended for student scholarships and awards please contact the Director of Labour Studies for further information.